adamlin120/needle-haystack/README.md

-Adapted form ChunkLlama's needle in haystack evals @ https://github.com/HKUNLP/ChunkLlama/tree/main/needle_in_a_haystack to use vLLM.
+Froked from winglian/needle-haystack which is adapted form ChunkLlama's needle in haystack evals @ https://github.com/HKUNLP/ChunkLlama/tree/main/needle_in_a_haystack to use vLLM.

 # Needle in a 出師表